ChemeketaCS/csweb/content/courses/cs161/202030/week01.md

 {{< youtube videoid="OMG5vfI1CXA" title="QTCreator Basics" >}}

+If you get stuck installing QTCreator, the [repl.it](https://repl.it/languages/cpp) website can be used as a short term alternative for writing and running code.
+Use it while you work on getting QT up and running.
+It is **NOT** a long-term solution.

 This video explains how to make use of course code samples:

 {{< youtube videoid="3uHKR4rPeYI" title="Using Samples" >}}